tavikukko/Chrome-SP-Editor/README.md

 A Google Chrome Extension for creating and updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Version history
+* 1.2.8 Added notifications for all events.
+Removed rest of the alert boxes
 * 1.2.7 Added file name to the notification
 * 1.2.6 Changed alert boxes to notifications when saving a file
 * 1.2.5 Added SP2013 OnPrem support